 IMPORTANT NOTICE: Renew DACA today at the Immigration Law Clinic.

 The UNLV Undocumented Student Program has helpful, up to date information and resources for UNLV students about DACA and other resources for undocumented students.
-May 2024 update- this includes health insurance eligibility and new scholarship opportunities!

 Below you will find a list of resources that might help Undocumented/DACAmented students and those individuals who want to find ways to support Undocumented/DACAmented students.